chili-chips-ba/wireguard-fpga/README.md

 > - While, contrary to _Blackwire_, we don’t rely on an external PC connected via PCIE, we will still have an on-chip RISC-V CPU with intricate hardware interface and significant Embedded Software component that controls the backbone of wire-speed datapath

 2) HW/SW co-development, integration and debugging
 > - Standard simulation is impractical for the project of this size and complexity.
-We therefore intend to put to test and good use the very promissing new [VProc ISS](https://www.linkedin.com/posts/simon-southwell-7684482_riscv-iss-embeddedsoftware-activity-7217116220754411520-08xZ?utm_source=share&utm_medium=member_desktop)[Ref6]
+We therefore intend to put to test and good use the very promissing new [VProc ISS](https://www.linkedin.com/posts/simon-southwell-7684482_riscv-iss-embeddedsoftware-activity-7217116220754411520-08xZ?utm_source=share&utm_medium=member_desktop) [Ref6]
 > - It’s also impractical and expensive to provide full test systems with real traffic generators and checkers to all developers.
 We therefore plan to rent some space for a central lab that will host two test systems, then provide remote access to all developers
 3)	Real-life, at-speed testing
-4)	Extent of open-source tools support for all needed FPGA primitives and IP functions
+4)	Extent of open-source tools support for SystemVerilog and all needed FPGA primitives and IP functions
 5)	QOR of the (still maturing) open-source tools
 > - _Blackwire_ used commercial, AMD/Xilinx-proprietary Vivado toolchain, as well as high-end Alveo U50 FPGA silicon.
 Even then, they ran into multiple timing closure, utilization and routing congestion challenges.
 6) Financial resources